openfoodfacts/food-logging/schemas/README.md

 <a id="tocSfoodcolumn"></a>
 <a id="tocsfoodcolumn"></a>

+The name of the Food as it was presented to the user when they selected it from the Source

 ```json
 {
   "type": "food"
 }

 ```

-foodColumn

-The name of the Food as it was presented to the user when they selected it from the Source

 ### Properties

 |Name|Type|Required|Description|